DimaBond174/cache_multi_thread/README.md

-Step-by-step instructions on how to run a test using source code / ready-made compiled programs, bench description, description of caching algorithms created by [here: WiKi](https://github.com/DimaBond174/cache_multi_thread/wiki)
+Step-by-step instructions on how to run a test using source code / ready-made compiled programs, bench description, description of caching algorithms [here: WiKi](https://github.com/DimaBond174/cache_multi_thread/wiki)